 Provides the student with the opportunity to gain a supervised experience in an actual or simulated work site allowing demonstration of techniques obtained from course work.
 Internship topics include promoting child development and learning; building family and community relations; observing, documenting, and assessing to support young children and families; using developmentally effective approaches; using content knowledge to build meaningful curriculum; and becoming a professional.
+Pre-requisites: All Required

-ECCE 1101 - Introduction to Early Childhood Care and Education
+ECCE 1101 - Introduction to Early Childhood Care and Education ECCE 1103 - Child Growth and Development

-Co-requisites: One Required
+ECCE 1105 - Health, Safety and Nutrition Co-requisites: One Required